rvnlive/richardoven_3_18112020_A/README.md

 This page has been created by Richard Oven as a project for OpenClassrooms - Web Developer course.
-Visit the live page here: https://rvnlive.github.io/richardoven_3_18112020_A/index.html
+Visit the live page here: https://rvnlive.github.io/richardoven_3_18112020_A/index.html Project has been started on 18th of November - 2020 Project has been finalized on 10th of December - 2020